 Top 5 reasons to visit Atlantic Canada

-Travelling below the waves to see the wreck of The Titanic, viewing the largest creature ever to have lived on Earth, and stepping on singing sand are just a few of our highlights for 2018.
+Travelling below the waves to see the wreck of The Titanic, viewing the largest creature ever to have lived on Earth, and stepping on singing sand are just a few of our highlights.

 Newfoundland and Labrador and Nova Scotia

 The port of St John’s, Newfoundland and Labrador could be your springboard to explore the The Titanic!
 For the cost of a first-class ticket on the doomed ship, you could travel 4,000 metres below the waves.
 Dive down in a titanium submersible to enjoy the classic view of the deck and staircase epitomised in the movie Titanic.
 The first voyages will re-start in May 2018.

 For those who would like to keep their feet firmly on the ground, visit the Maritime Museum of the Atlantic in Halifax, Nova Scotia.
 View an original wooden chair from the ship’s sun deck and recline in a replica, and peruse more than 50 artefacts collected by local sailors sent to recover the bodies.

 One of the most poignant exhibits is a tiny pair of leather shoes.
 DNA testing show they belonged to 19-month-old Sidney Leslie Goodwin from England.
 His father was en-route to Niagara Falls to start work.
 Goodwin was buried at nearby Fairview Lawn Cemetery along with 120 victims including a certain J Dawson.

 View the majestic Blue Whale, the largest animal that has ever lived on Earth, in the krill-rich waters off Atlantic Canada.
 From spring until autumn, you can be spot them along the north coast of the Gulf of St Lawrence and the east coast of Nova Scotia.
 During the summer, the Atlantic population can also be found along the south coast of Newfoundland and Labrador.
 They tend to migrate south for the winter.